Sam Chavez

-Samuel Fernando Chavez is an American professional golfer originally from Hillsborough, California.
+Samuel Fernando Chavez (born May 30, 1989) is an American professional golfer originally from Hillsborough, California.
 He is the son of a Cuban-born mother and a Mexican-American father.
 He is also the grandson of 1960s icon and civil rights leader César Chávez.

 During college (2007–11), Chavez played for the University of Arkansas Razorbacks and University of New Mexico Lobos golf teams.
 He plays on the Canadian Tour.

 High school

 Chavez was a four-time most valuable player for the golf team at Woodside Priory High School.
 He won the 2006 and 2007 Hawaiian High School Boys Invitational, finished second at the North/South Junior and turned in a third-place finish at the AJGA Kansas City/Fidelity Investments Junior.